jhspetersson/fselect/docs/usage.md

 ### Configuration file

-**fselect** tries to create a new configuration file if one doesn't exists.
+**fselect** tries to create a new configuration file if one doesn't exist.

 Usual location on Linux: